10 – Blue Öyster Cult -Moon Crazy

 “Moon Crazy” by Blue Öyster Cult is the first song on this list of the 10 Best Songs With The Word “Moon” in the Title.
-Featured on the band’s Mirrors album, released on June 19, 1979, “Moon Crazy” stands out with its pop-rock sound, contrasting with the darker tones that Blue Öyster Cult had been known for in their earlier works.
+Featured on the band’s Mirrors album, released on June 19, 1979, “Moon Crazy” stands out for its pop-rock sound, contrasting with the darker tones Blue Öyster Cult was known for in its earlier works.
 Produced by Tom Werman, this album marked a significant departure for the band, as it was their first not produced by long-time collaborator Sandy Pearlman.
-Recorded at Kendun Recorders in Burbank, CBS Recording Studios in New York City, and The Record Plant in Los Angeles, Mirrors was an effort to appeal to a broader audience with a more polished and commercial production.
+Recorded at Kendun Recorders in Burbank, CBS Recording Studios in New York City, and The Record Plant in Los Angeles.

 Read More: Eric Bloom of Blue Öyster Cult: The ClassicRockHistory.com Interview